CSR

 – P 1: Social management system

-– P 2: Participation and protection of workers
+– P 2: Worker participation and protection

 – P 3: Rights to freedom of association and collective bargaining